CAMERA-BBQS/BCI2000/README.md

 "A project named XLDataExportClient reads signals from the device and calls the NatusDataServer's functions to send the signal to the client."

+### Python EMA Control Hub
+A Python-based central orchestration service that coordinates control signals and data flow between BCI2000 and an iPad Unity client.
+A detailed instruction for setting up the Python EMA Control Hub can be found [here](https://github.com/CAMERA-BBQS/PyUnityLink).

 ## Additional Support